genepi/cloudgene3/docs/developers/introduction.md

 inputs:
   - id: input
     description: ID File
-    type: local_file
+    type: file

 outputs:
   - id: outdir
     description: Output
-    type: local-folder
+    type: folder
 ```

 Cloudgene automatically creates a user interface with input parameters.
 Upon submission, it generates the outputs (folders or files).
 All inputs and outputs are automatically added to the `params.json` file, which Cloudgene uses to execute the Nextflow workflow.

 ### Extended Example with Textarea Input

 We can extend the configuration to allow users to enter a list of IDs in a textarea.
 Cloudgene writes this content to a file by setting the flag `writeFile`.
+We can also set a default value with `value`.

 Here’s a complete example combining all the sections: